MicrosoftDocs/fabric-docs/docs/real-time-intelligence/kusto-query-set.md

     |Copy results|Copy the results of the query.|

 1. Select the desired sharing action from the above table.
-1. Paste this information into any editor, such as Microsoft Word.
+1. Paste this information to edit or share it, for example in Microsoft Word, Microsoft Teams or Outlook.

 ## Export query data as CSV